Stochastic quantum trajectories demonstrate the Quantum Zeno Effect in open spin 1/2, spin 1 and spin 3/2 systems: Discussion and Conclusions

-Apart from demonstrating the QZE in a simple system, the QSD framework for generating stochastic quantum trajectories could be used to shed light onto other features of quantum systems such as entanglement, decoherence and measurement back-action.
+Aside from demonstrating the QZE in an open quantum spin system, the QSD framework for generating stochastic quantum trajectories could be used to shed light onto other features of quantum systems such as entanglement, decoherence and measurement back-action.
 It could also reveal behaviour in more complex systems such as those possessing a memory of past environment-system interactions.
 Whilst the dynamics of some quantum systems might be well approximated by Markovian stochastic trajectories, future work could consider non-Markovian unravellings or non-Markovian master equations generating stochastic trajectories that are not constrained by the Born-Markov approximation, enabling the study of complex environments with non-negligible correlation times.